cohesion/cohesion-docs/docs/di.rst

 Creating Utilities
 ------------------

-If a utility implement the ``Util`` interface you can create instances of that utility using the Util Factory which will construct that util using the configuration set in the config.
+If a utility implements the ``Util`` interface you can create instances of that utility using the Util Factory which will construct that utility using the configuration set in the config.